axopy/axopy/README.rst

 ----------

 Check out the documentation_ for more information on creating experiments (note: documentation is currently being reworked).
-Some examples are also located in the ``examples/`` folder.
+Some `examples`_ are also available.

 Contributing